04 - What is an EV fire?

-What do we mean when we say 'EV fire'?
+What do we mean when we say 'EV battery fire'?

-Throughout this project & website, an EV fire is one where the lithium ion high voltage battery of a passenger electric vehicle is involved in fire.
-A passenger EV is one that uses a high voltage (above 60V) battery to provide momentum to the vehicle & the battery requires external plug-in power to charge up.
+• A passenger EV is defined as BEV & PHEV - cars that use a high voltage (above 60V) battery to provide momentum to the vehicle, where the battery requires external plug-in power to charge up

-We've looked at what an EV traction battery does, how it's constructed & where it's typically located.
+We've looked at what an EV traction battery does, how it's constructed & where it's typically located, however please review the 'What is an electric vehicle?' page if you require further information.

 An EV traction battery fire involves the battery going into thermal runaway (a concept we discuss soon) & causing a fire in the battery pack of a passenger electric vehicle.

-If an electric vehicle catches fire without involving the battery pack, it is treated like any other vehicle fire.
-We have not included non-battery EV fires in our research.
+If an EV catches fire without involving the battery pack, it is treated like any other vehicle fire.
+We have not included non-battery EV fires in our database.

 An electric vehicle that catches fire without involving the traction battery is suppressed like any other vehicle fire.